Hello dear smoothie lovers! 🙋🏻

 Today I am sharing with you one of my favorite recipes: an anti-inflammatory smoothie made with aronia berry (also known as black chokeberry) and cranberry.
 Both berries are packed with vitamins that are just excellent for the human body.
 I have written more in-depth about the ingredients below the recipe card, but basically all you have to know is that this is the perfect smoothie for those who wants to reduce inflammation using only nature’s gifts to us.

 Aronia berry smoothies are not very common even if they are beneficial for your health.
-I am guessing that the reason to this is that people don’t really know that aronia berries are actually edible.
+I am guessing that the reason to this is that people don’t really know that chokeberries are actually edible.
 They can be confused with some inedible berries if you aren’t familiar with them.
 They are, however, popular in many regions, including Russia, where aronia berries are commonly used in jams, juice, alcoholic drinks and pies.
 They are not particularly tasty when eaten raw as the have a strong astringent taste, but in a smoothie like this one, they are perfect.
 And if you don’t like the taste, at least you know it’s good for you 😉 I hope you will enjoy your anti-inflammatory smoothie!

 Anti-Inflammatory Smoothie with Cranberry and Aronia Berry